ourresearch/depsy-research/introducing_depsy.md

 Once we have a package's authors, we figure out their respective levels of contribution to the project:

-+ GitHub committers assigned a contribution-level proportional to their proportion of the software commits
++ GitHub committers assigned a contribution-level proportional to their proportion of the software commits (maybe talk about the fact that you have chosen number of commits as the key metric, rather than lines committed or anything else)Da
 + Authors who aren't GitHub committers assigned contribution-level equal to that of the most-contributing GitHub committer
 + GitHub owners are assigned a token 1% contribution-level
 + Credits are weighted such that the contribution-level assigned across all contributors on a package sums to 1.